wp-plugins/mashsharer/readme.txt

 * Drag and drop sort order of services.
 * Enable desired services with one click
 * Choose which network should be visible all the time This ones will be large sized by default.
 Other ones are behind the plus sign
-* Two different share button styles includes
+* Three different effective share button styles - Less is more here
-* Choose border radius of the buttons from settings
+* Choose border radius of the buttons
 * Keep settings when plugin is uninstalled - optional
-* Custom CSS field for individual styling of the share buttons
+* Custom CSS field for individual styling of the social media share buttons

 <strong> Add-Ons available for </strong>